stshryu/microservices_steebot/readme.md

 ## Project Layout

-`client/` contains the frontend.
+`client/` contains the frontend built in React.

-`server/` contains the backend services.
+`server/` contains the backend services built using FastAPI.